We give instructions for making your own crust from scratch. You can also easily use a frozen pie shell, just keep it frozen, do not defrost.

 Place in oven.
 Bake at 375°F for 10 minutes, then reduce the heat to 350°F and cook for 30 minutes, or until the center of the quiche has set.

-6 Let cook before serving: Remove from oven and let sit and cool to room temperature before slicing and serving.
+6 Let cool before serving: Remove from oven and let sit and cool to room temperature before slicing and serving.